Our monthly

 Each month, we share stories, highlights, and opportunities from across the PACT network — including events, research activities, calls and grants, Working Group news, and community achievements.
 We aim to publish the newsletter in the second week of each month.

-MARCH 2026
+APRIL 2026

 WORKING GROUP UPDATES